 2000 Almost Famous is released in theaters across the US.
 The film is a semi-autobiographical account of writer and director Cameron Crowe's time spent interviewing rock bands for Rolling Stone in the '70s, when he was just a teenager.
 The film centers around a fictional band called Stillwater, and rather than being based on one band in particular, Stillwater feels like every '70s arena band rolled into one.More

 1997 Elton John's rewritten version of "Candle In The Wind" that he played at Princess Diana's funeral a week earlier is released as a single.
 It sells a record 600,000 copies the first day in Britain alone, where it becomes the best selling single of all time.
-Worldwide, it sells over 30 million copies, which is second only to "White Christmas."More
+Worldwide, it sells over 30 million copies, second only to "White Christmas."More

 1996 Tupac Shakur, age 25, dies six days after being shot while riding in a car driven by his label boss, Suge Knight.
 No arrests are made in the case.

 2019 Eddie Money dies of esophageal cancer at 70.

 2018 Justin Bieber and Hailey Baldwin get married at a New York City courthouse.
 They keep it a secret for months, and don't have a ceremony until September 30, 2019.

 2013 Hozier releases "Take Me to Church," the lead single from his self-titled debut album.

 2013 After winning a landmark lawsuit, The Village People lead singer Victor Willis regains the copyright to 33 songs he co-wrote for the band.
 Willis is the first songwriter to go public with his case, which deals with a 1978 law that reverts copyrights to songs back to their original owners 35 years after.
 Like many songwriters, Willis had signed away the rights to his songs.